-^b Analysis from 10 out of 35 patients who only received 15 mcg/kg/day in an open label, dose-escalation study and continued into the long-term extension ACH study 111-205
+^b Analysis from 10 out of 35 patients who only received 15 μg/kg/day in an open label, dose-escalation study and continued into the long-term extension ACH study 111-205

 In ACH study 111-301, improvements in AGV and height Z-score from baseline were observed in patients treated with Voxzogo 15 μg/kg/day compared with placebo.
 Efficacy results are shown in Table 4.
+Z-Scores were derived by comparison using age-sex specific reference data (means and SDs) for average stature children per the Centres for Disease Control and Prevention.